mnemnion/JLpeg.jl/README.md

 ## Actions

-A pattern may be modified with an action to be taken, either at runtime or more commonly once the match has completed.
+A pattern may be modified with an action to be taken, either at runtime, or, more commonly, once the match has completed.
 These actions are supplied with all captures in `patt`, or the substring matched by `patt` itself if `patt` contains no captures of its own.

 `T(:label)` doesn't capture, but rather, fails the match, records the position of that failure, and throws `:label`.
 If there is a rule by that name, it is